Palinody/FFCL/README.md

 ## TODO (in order)

 - `ffcl::containers::KDTree`
   **update**: the build strategy seems to be faster than FLANN on mnist with variance build (10% sampling) and also with 2D datasets with the bounding box axis selection policy.
+The nearest neighbor search seems to be faster than FLANN on all the datasets.
+Nearest neighbor search is much more effective with kdtrees when n_features is relatively small and n_samples large.
+The speed is slightly worse with kdtree on MNIST (curiously not bad at all).
+The tests were made with a `bucket_size=40`.
     - kdtree build only with custom options: depth, bucket size, axis selection and split policies
     - multiple axis selection policies (client can make its own policies)
     - quickselect (handles duplicate data) splitting rule policy (client can make its own rules)
+    - (single) nearest neighbor with `KDTreeIndexed`.
+The search can be made from any node and with an index query refering to the input dataset for now.
+Next I will make the implementation for a new point query as well as the not indexed `KDTree`.
 - Proper unit testing (**update**: all the generic code is now unit tested)
 - DBSCAN
 - OPTICS